 We highlight other keys to successful hospital telemedicine programs in our Playbook—such as how we, unlike other telemedicine companies, staff with physicians who have had previous on-site, on-the-ground hospitalist experience and understand how hospitals operate, and how we are flexible enough to work on any technology platform and integrate seamlessly with the wide variety of Electronic Medical Records (EMR) systems that are at work in hospitals today.

-Nevertheless, as I see it, our consistent approach sets a gold standard that any telemedicine program would do well to follow.
+Nevertheless, as I see it, our consistent approach sets a gold standard that any advanced telemedicine program would do well to follow.
 It’s not the only ingredient required for quality telemedicine care, but it is the cornerstone.